Skip to content

 The principle

-Cost-plus pricing is unusual in this industry.
+At-cost pricing is unusual in this industry.
 We think it should not be.
-The medicine you take should be priced the way every other professional service is priced: cost of materials, cost of labor, a stated margin, and an itemized bill.
+The medicine you take should be priced the way nothing else in healthcare is: at the actual cost of materials, labor, and operating, with an itemized bill and no markup buried inside it.
 That is what trust looks like in healthcare.
 It is what we are committed to delivering.

 Want more like this?